fjl3/mirrorboardosx/README.rst

 A port of Mirrorboard (Randall Munroe and neale) for OS X. Revisited as A one-handed keyboard layout for people with demanding pets.

-Supports both Querty and Dvorak layouts.
+Supports both QWERTY and Dvorak layouts.

 Original blog post:
 http://blog.xkcd.com/2007/08/14/mirrorboard-a-one-handed-keyboard-layout-for-the-lazy/